Middlesbrough F.C.: Ups and downs (1914–1966)

-Resurgence and financial crisis (1966–1994)
+Resurgence, 'Charlton's Champions', and financial crisis (1966–1994)

 New manager Stan Anderson returned the club to the second flight at the first attempt.
+Middlesbrough would not finish below ninth during the next six seasons in the Second Division, finishing 4th (just outside the top three promotion winning places at the time) on three of those occasions.

-Middlesbrough would not finish below ninth during the next eight seasons.
-By 1974, Jack Charlton had taken over as manager and guided the team back to the top flight.
-They ensured promotion as early as 23 March, and with eight games of the season left, they became runaway champions, finishing with a record 65 points.
+In 1973, Jack Charlton took over as manager and guided the team back to the top flight.
+A team led on the pitch by Willie Maddren and Bobby Murdoch, and including a young Graeme Souness, ensured promotion as early as 23 March 1974, and with eight games of the season left, they became runaway champions, finishing with a league record 65 points (based on the 2 points for a win format).
+After a very promising start to their first campaign back in the first division Bob Paisley, manager of eventual runners up Liverpool, tipped Middlesbrough as favourites to win the league, however they ultimately fell short finishing seventh.
 Middlesbrough won their first silverware as a professional side in the 1975–76 season, lifting the Anglo-Scottish Cup in its inaugural season after a two-legged final win over Fulham.

+In 1979, John Neal made the club's first international signing, with Boško Janković arriving from Željezničar Sarajevo.

 The club experienced severe financial difficulties during the mid-1980s.
 Middlesbrough were dropping down the table, and finished 19th in the 1984–85 season.
 In April 1986, the club had to borrow £30,000 from the Professional Footballers' Association (PFA) to pay wages.
 The final game of the season saw Middlesbrough relegated to the Third Division again.
-That summer, the club called in the Provisional Liquidator and shortly afterwards, the club was wound up and the gates to Ayresome Park were padlocked.
-Without the £350,000 capital required for Football League registration, a new rule, it seemed inevitable that the club would fold permanently.
+That summer, the club called in the Provisional Liquidator, and, shortly afterwards, the club was wound up and the gates to Ayresome Park were padlocked.
+Without the £350,000 capital required for Football League registration, a new rule, the club risked folding permanently.
 Steve Gibson, however, a member of the board at the time, brought together a consortium, and with 10 minutes to spare before the deadline they completed their registration with the Football League for the 1986–87 season.
 Following the registration came both a change of club crest and a change of the official company name to Middlesbrough Football and Athletic Club (1986) Ltd.

-Over the next two seasons, Middlesbrough gained successive promotions into Division Two and then into Division One.
-The next season, however, they came straight back down to Division Two, and with it came the then British transfer record move of Gary Pallister to Manchester United for £2.3 million.
-Despite constant promotion and relegation, Middlesbrough were founding members of the FA Premier League for the 1992–93 season.
+Over the next two seasons, Middlesbrough gained successive promotions into Division Two and then into Division One, the latter being the first and only time a second-tier side directly relegated a first tier side through the English Football League play-offs.
+The next season however, they came straight back down to Division Two, and with it came the then British transfer record move of Gary Pallister to Manchester United for £2.3 million.
+Following promotion again, Middlesbrough became one of the founding members of the FA Premier League when it was launched in the 1992–93 season.